Lake Trakošćan

 Lake Trakošćan (Trakošćansko jezero) is an artificial lake located in Trakošćan, Hrvatsko Zagorje, Croatia.
 The lake measures about 1.5 km in length, and around 17 ha in area.
 Its average depth is 2.5 m.

 The water reaches temperatures up to 28 °C in summer.
 The lake freezes over for three months during the winter.
 At its inception, the lake functioned as a fish pond, but retained its architectural importance to the present day.

+There is a forest and the landscaped park area around the lake that is protected and preserved part of the site.
+The forest park contains diverse flora and fauna whose richness of vegetation creates a harmonious horticultural environment.